 Find a spacious, comfortable location to sit before you start.
 Make sure both of your hands have enough space to move around freely without tripping.

 You can navigate your play area with Quest 2 by moving, dancing, or dodging.
 To do this, you must configure Roomscale on Guardian, which establishes a safe play perimeter.
 You must have an open space measuring at least 6.5 ft x 6.5 ft to get started.
 Quest 2's Stationary Mode allows you to play while seated or standing even if you have limited room.

 You will be requested to set up Guardian once you turn on your headset if you haven't done so already or if you're using your Quest 2 in a different location.
 However, you may always change Guardian modes or redrew the boundaries.

 To change Guardian modes,

-- To open the universal menu, click the Oculus button on the right Touch controller.
+- Open the universal menu, click the Oculus button on the right Touch controller.